 Third party claims against pool participants and first party claims by pool participants for damages sustained at their properties comprise the largest expenditure for Synchrous' pools.
-In the past ten years, the cost to resolve claims against and by the pool participants have totaled approximately \$81 million.
-Approximately \$11 million of this amount was ceded to reinsurance companies on a total of 3 claims, 2 of which were caused from wildfires.
+In the past ten years, the cost to resolve claims against and by the pool participants have totaled approximately \$42,023,172.
+Only two (2) claims have exceeded the self-insured retention level of either pool, both of which were due to wildfires.
+On one of these two losses, 84% of the loss was recovered through aggressive subrogation.

-Reinsurance is a risk transfer relationship between a commercial insurance company or large group of self-insured entities and larger entities called reinsurance companies.
+Reinsurance is a risk transfer relationship between a commercial insurance company or large group of selfinsured entities and larger entities called reinsurance companies.
 Reinsurance companies can be considered insurers of insurers.
 This relationship lets the commercial insurance company, or self-insured pool, retain more predictable, frequent, and smaller claims while transferring the less predictable, infrequent and catastrophic claims to a reinsurance company for an agreed upon premium.